ssanjay78/postgres-elastic/README.md

 # postgres-elastic
 INFO:: Provides facility to perform multiple operation between Postgres (PG) and Elasticsearch (ES)

-Prerequisite:: You need to fill up config.json with your PG & ES details
+PREREQUISITE:: You need to fill up config.json with your PG & ES details

 HOW TO RUN:: Select mode you want to perform operation as mentioned below